 What is the Guarantee?

 A guarantee for the lender means a bank can look at an opportunity and feel good about the loan, but feel even better because they have a guarantee on the backend from the government through the SBA program to continue to incentivize and put money into small business America.
-That is a guarantee should there be a default on that loan and provided that they have a good lending decision base.
+There is a guarantee should there be a default on that loan and provided that they have a good lending decision base.

 30,000 ft.
 Overview: Terms & Conditions